castilloadriana/portfolio-adriana/docs/about.md

 ---
 # About me
 ## Nice to see you here my name is Adriana!
- I am a CS and art student from Wellesley College I have a big passion for
+ I am a CS and art senior student from Wellesley College I have a big passion for Human Computer Interaction.
+In my free time I enjoy trying out new coffee shops and their pastries.